Followers

 Oft mentioned, Little Known

-I have profiled a few of the "second-tier" First Patriots, those who played important but less widely lauded roles in the American war for independence.
-This blog looks at one such person but from the British side.
-As I did my homework and research for some of the backdrops to the Yankee Doodle Spies, the name of one British officer appeared more regularly than others.
-The name Alexander Leslie popped up in battles and campaigns from New York to the Carolinas.
-I began to wonder about this man who seemed to lead troops and be in the most interesting places but never seemed to be the guy, as was the case with say, a Simon Fraser or Banastre Tarleton.
+I have profiled a few of the "second-tier" First Patriots, those who played important but less widely celebrated roles in the American fight for independence.
+This blog examines one such individual from the British side.
+While researching the background of the Yankee Doodle Spies, I noticed that the name Alexander Leslie appeared more often than others.
+His name came up in battles and campaigns from New York to the Carolinas.
+I started to wonder about this man, who seemed to lead troops and be involved in the most interesting places but never quite became a household name like Simon Fraser or Banastre Tarleton.

 Alexander Leslie